 Currently, they have over 2,700 premium plugins and themes available for download.
 It’s not everything, but it’s a pretty comprehensive range.

-If you’re running an eCommerce site then Nobuns has lots of WooCommerce plugins as well as the YITH options.
+If you’re running an eCommerce site then your needs are well catered for with WooCommerce plugins as well as the YITH options.

 Is Nobuna worth the money?

 What you don’t get are license keys, upgrades, updates, and author support.
-Prepare to do some Google and YouTube searches to solve any technical issues you may encounter.
-And if a membership or license is required to access all the features then Nobuna may not be for you.
+Be prepared to do some Google and YouTube searches to solve any technical issues you may encounter.
+And if a membership or license is required to access all the features of a particular plugin or theme then Nobuna may not be for you.

-The plugins and themes you download from Nobuna may not be the latest versions.
-It’s a good idea to check if the available download is compatible with the current version of WordPress.
+The plugins and themes you download from Nobuna may not be the latest versions so it’s a good idea to check if the available download is compatible with the current version of WordPress.